agsandquist/NEON_StormSelect/README.md

 # NEON_StormSelect
-This repository includes functions that define and filter storm events from NEON precipitation and throughfall data, calculate estimated interception loss for each storm.
+This repository includes functions that define and filter storm events from NEON precipitation and throughfall data, and calculate estimated interception loss for each storm.

 ## get_new_storms.py
 Run the get_new_storms.py file on newly downloaded and unzipped NEON precipitation and throughfall data.
 Data can be downloaded from here: